filsogoood/NanodcProject/README.md

 # NanoDC

-NanoDC is an integrated platform for **Storage Providers (SPs)** that offers purchase applications, electronic contracts, rewards, and equipment monitoring features.
+NanoDC is an integrated platform for **Storage Provider (SP)** that offers purchase applications, electronic contracts, rewards, and equipment monitoring features.

 ## 📌 Branch Overview